Monster Cookies

 I like to hand place some M&Ms on top of the cookie after I’ve rolled balls of dough to bake.

-Even better, place them on the cookies right after they come out of the oven.
+Even better, place additional chocolate chips and M&Ms on the cookies right after they come out of the oven.
 That way they don’t crack because sometimes the M&Ms will crack under the heat.

 It gives you more control of what the final cookies look like and gives them a more polished look.
 I used old fashioned oats because I love the texture of them.